 - Lawn & Garden >

-- Water, Water Everywhere: Installing a Small Backyard Pond
+- Top Tips for Installing a Small Backyard Pond

 Nothing quite soothes the soul like the sound of burbling water.
 Even though we have a long and narrow backyard, we always wished we had room for a small water garden.
 The opportunity arose when we decided to remove some shrubbery that was past its prime.